-After the events related to the Covid-19 epidemiological emergency that shook the entire world economy during 2020, the first half of 2021 showed important signs of growth for the Group, which is recognized today as one of the main global players in the motorsport business, mainly due to the following reasons: i) the continuous research for innovation and the offer of new products, ii) the constant improvement of existing products, as required by the ultimate homologation parameters and iii) the completeness of the range of products offered by the Group, following the acquisition of Bell Racing Helmets Group and the company Zeronoise starting from the end of 2019.
+After the events related to the Covid-19 epidemiological emergency that shook the entire world economy during 2020, fiscal year 2021 showed important signs of growth for the Group, which is recognized today as one of the main global players in the motorsport business, mainly due to the following reasons: i) the continuous research for innovation and the offer of new products, ii) the constant improvement of existing products, as required by the ultimate homologation parameters, iii) the completeness of the range of products offered by the Group, following the integration of OMP, Bell Helmets and Zeronoise brands, iv) the almost complete coverage of the world market thanks to intra-group synergies.

-Today Racing Force Group can offer the best and most complete range of Motorsport Safety Products used by professional athletes worldwide, from F1 to World Rally Championship, Karting and Rally-Raid, with more than 60 FIA World Championship titles won in the last 10 years.
+Today Racing Force Group can offer the best and most complete range of Motorsport Safety Products used by professional athletes worldwide, from F1[®] to World Rally Championship, Karting and Rally-Raid, with more than 30 FIA World Championship titles won in the last 4 years.
 The catalogs of the brands distributed by the Group offer a complete range of more than 2.000 safety and performance products designed for race cars, drivers and amateurs.

-During 2021 first half, the Group significantly increased its sales (+46.8% compared to 2020 first half, equal to +7.9 million Euro) and its margin.
-EBITDA increased by 142.9% compared to 2020 first half, thanks also to constant and careful planning and control of expenses in all Group companies, amounting to 24.0% of revenues.
+During 2021, the Group significantly increased its sales (+38.4% compared to 2020, equal to +12.9 million Euro) and its margin.
+Excluding listing2 costs recognized through the profit and loss, adjusted EBITDA increased by 67.0% compared to 2020, thanks also to constant and careful planning and control of expenses in all Group companies, amounting to 19.2% of revenues.